dgatf/msrc/README.md

 ATmega328P/PB and ATmega2560 boards with USB connector may not read properly RX0 (shared with USB)

-Usually best choice are Arduino Pro Mini or Pololu ATmega328PB, depending on your requirements
+Arduino Pro Mini and Pololu ATmega328PB requires a USB-TTL programmer for flashing

 ### 1.2 Connections